erroronline1/caro/readme.md

 ![dashboard screenshot](http://toh.erroronline.one/caro/dashboard.png)

 ## Necessary infrastructure
 You'll need a server to host the web application and network access for all terminal devices.
 The application is designed for mobile first e.g. Android tablets or iPads, but can be used on desktop computers as well.
-In fact some of the features are usable on desktop only (form creation and text templates).
+In fact some of the features are usable on desktop only (form creation, text templates and audit templates).

 Main goal is a distribution of mobile devices to the whole staff or at least key positions and workspaces.
 After all, administration can not demand going digital without providing a decent infrastructure.
 Scanning devices are optional but all scanning could be achieved with inbuilt cameras as well.